 Nope.
 These assignments are designed to be responded to whenever the spirit moves you.
-We regularly search social media platforms for #theartassignment, and happily reblog responses no matter how long ago the assignment was issued.
-We do routinely publish response Highlights Videos, but we encourage you to create responses even if the highlights video has already been posted.
+We follow the hashtag #theartassignment on Instagram and Twitter, and sometimes repost responses, no matter how long ago the assignment was issued.

 Can I submit more than one response?

 Of course!
 We often receive multiple responses from community members, and we like that.

 I can’t do one of the assignments because of a very good reason.
 Why did you make an assignment that I can’t do?

 We strive to present a super wide range of assignments that represent the many different ways artists work.
 While we try to make each assignment as accessible as possible, we understand--and hope you do, too--that there are a large number of assignments and we don’t assume you will do all of them.
 We also hope that if circumstances preclude you from completing an assignment now, it might become possible in the future.
 Also, please remember you can interpret a given assignment any way you like.
 Make it work for you.

 Sarah Urist Green makes these selections based on a wide variety of factors, with the goal of presenting a diverse range of artists working in a wide variety of media, using many different approaches, and living in disparate locations.
 If you’d like Sarah to consider featuring you or an artist you know, feel free to post your idea on Twitter or Instagram and tag us or email us: email@example.com.
 We likely won’t write back, but trust that we’ve received it and are grateful for your input.